 "Are we having fun tonight?" asks MacPhisto.
 The crowd respond in the affirmative.
 He points out the Trabants: "Do you like our little Christmas tree where we hang all our beautiful lights?
 Our beautiful little cars?
 You have many of them in your city."
 A few cheers.
 "They remind me of the good old days before people wanted change.
 I don't like change.
 I like things to stay exactly the way they are."
 He says he has a friend here in this city who doesn't like change either – Gyula Thürmer, leader of the Hungarian Workers' Party.
 The crowd response is muted, and MacPhisto wonders if he's pronounced the name correctly.
 "I hate it when people want a better life," he sighs as he dials the phone number.
 He gets through to another answerphone, and sings 'I Just Called To Say I Love You' after the tone.
 "I just called to say... you're doing a very good job!"

 "Oh, it's sooo good to be here," MacPhisto gushes.
-"They thought the rain would keep us away, but I say never, I love the rain - it makes me feel at home!"
+"They thought the rain would keep us away, but I say never, I love the rain – it makes me feel at home!"
 Some appreciative whistles from the crowd.
 "And I love rock and roll," he continues enthusiastically.
 "I love the beat, it's so catchy, and...
 I love the feeling of togetherness.
 We're all here tonight, pressing up against each other, it's fabulous!
 It's like the EEC, isn't it, really?!"
-The crowd aren't too sure about that one.
-MacPhisto says he has a friend here in Copenhagen: Denmark's former Foreign Minister, Uffe Ellemann-Jensen (or "Uffemann").
-"I feel so close to him, I could almost kiss him - MWAH!" he chuckles.
+The Danish crowd aren't too sure about the joys of togetherness in Europe; the notoriously eurosceptic country had rejected the Maastricht Treaty in a 1992 referendum, and only ratified it in May 1993 after being granted four exceptions to it.
+MacPhisto says he has a friend here in Copenhagen: Denmark's former Foreign Minister and strong EU supporter, Uffe Ellemann-Jensen (or "Uffemann").
+"I feel so close to him, I could almost kiss him – MWAH!" he chuckles.
 Dialling the politician's home number ("When you're famous, people give you such things"), MacPhisto muses: "It's wonderful to have people to tell you what you want, isn't it, really?
 It makes life so much easier."
+(After negotiating the Edinburgh Agreement, Ellemann-Jensen was quoted as saying "We have got everything we wanted"; the government declared that "everybody at home" could now confidently vote 'Yes', though in fact many Danes still opposed the treaty and there were riots after the second referendum.)
 Uffemann is not in tonight, so his wife Alice Vestergaard answers the phone.
 MacPhisto introduces himself as a personal friend of his, and asks if he could leave a message.
 Clearly thinking it's a prank call, she curtly replies "You can call him tomorrow at his office.
 Goodbye," and hangs up.
 There is much pantomime booing from the crowd, but MacPhisto remains composed and simply sings 'I Just Called To Say I Love You'.

 "What a wonderful country you have here," says MacPhisto with his usual charm.
 "Ahh, the fjords; the wildlife is so wonderful here!
 And what's all the fuss about the whales?"
 The crowd start to jeer and boo; Norway had recently made the controversial decision to resume commercial whale hunting, despite an international ban.
 "I mean, I don't understand it – what have the whales ever done for us, eh?"
 MacPhisto continues, and that gets a cheer.
 "They're unemployed, they don't pay taxes... and they take up a lot of room, don't you think?"
 MacPhisto says he learned all about the whales from his friend Jan Henry Olsen, the Minister of Fisheries, and mischievously reads out his phone number as he dials ("You can call him tomorrow if you like!").
 For the first – and only – time on the tour, he gets through to a politician in person, much to the delight of the crowd.
 "How do you do?"
 Olsen politely asks the devilish caller, and is unfazed when MacPhisto points out that he's here with "a few friends".
 When asked if he shares their opinion that all the fuss about the whales is "just complete madness", Olsen says that as long as the whales aren't under threat, they will continue to catch them for food.
 The crowd loudly chant their approval.
 MacPhisto quite agrees: "I have absolutely no time for people who like whales or dolphins, myself... and I'm sure that if you catch them, you'll eat them all yourself, won't you Mr Olsen!
 You like to munch on a whale yourself, do you?"
 The minister does not shy away from the question, replying "I take a bit, yes".
 "Aha, you like the odd whale steak!" laughs MacPhisto.
 Taking everyone by surprise, the politician then reveals: "I'm going to have a whale steak tomorrow.
 D'you want to come and have dinner with me?"
 The crowd erupts with laughter and cheers.
 "Mr Olsen," declares MacPhisto, "I think you and I are going to get on just fine!"